| EXTRACT FROM: BORN WITH A TARTAN SPOON

 assured my father that blood had been flown specially from the Hebrides

+for baby Janet, so everyone relaxed.
 As my hair grew back the colour of rusty claymore and the fresh

 blood pumped, thickened and settled into its new home, I grew up